Retailer Guide | Amazon

 When given an easy unboxing experience, these customers may also be more likely to post positive reviews, which are critical to an Amazon storefront’s long-term success.

-Tier 1 certification means curbside recyclability.
-However, it is important to note that recyclability should be considered an absolute bare minimum and does not qualify a packaging solution as being eco-friendly.
-If you currently use virgin, non-recyclable packaging, then the move to FFP-certifiable material is a step in the right direction.
-But, FFP-certified packaging, and Amazon’s packaging strategy in general, relies heavily on virgin tree paper - much of which is from uncertified sources.
+Tier 1 certification does require curbside recyclability.
+However, it is essential to note that recyclability should be considered an absolute bare minimum and does not automatically qualify a packaging solution as being eco-friendly.
+Moving to FFP-certifiable material is a step in the right direction if you currently use virgin, non-recyclable packaging.

-We encourage our brands - those who are authentically committed to sustainable packaging and not simply trying to meet baseline sustainability guidelines - to prioritize packaging made from recycled content, with as little material as possible, and designing packaging for recyclability.
 If you focus on all three of these features in parallel, you can develop truly eco-conscious packaging while still achieving FFP’s minimal eco requirements.

 Bottom Line?